samoyed-health-foundation/website/site/content/databases/q-and-a.md

     > identity of the animal and the
     > owner?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#8.)

-9. [Why would I want to put my Samoyed\'s DNA and data information into
+9. [Why would I want to put my Samoyed's DNA and data information into
     > the DNA
     > Bank?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#9.)

 10. [Why am I asked to sign a transfer of DNA Ownership and Release form
-    > when I enter my Samoyeds\' DNA in the
+    > when I enter my Samoyeds' DNA in the
     > Bank?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#10.)

-11. [How do I donate my Samoyed\'s DNA to the DNA Bank
+11. [How do I donate my Samoyed's DNA to the DNA Bank
     > repository?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#11.)

 12. [What is the difference between participating in a collection event
     > or requesting a DNA
     > Kit?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#12.)

-13. [Is there a service fee for maintaining my Samoyed\'s in the DNA
+13. [Is there a service fee for maintaining my Samoyed's in the DNA
     > Bank
     > Repository?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#13.)

 14. [Would there be any future monetary gain either to myself or the
-    > Foundation from the use of my animal\'s
+    > Foundation from the use of my animal's
     > DNA?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#14.)

 15. [What is a DNA Bank